ironboy/the-rest/README.md

 #### Use any of the extra methods in Mongoose queries
 Mongoose has a lot of [extra methods](https://mongoosejs.com/docs/api/query.html) for controlling queries (select, sort, limit, populate etc).

 Most of them will work from the frontend with **the.rest**.
-However the syntax is slighly different, but in an easy to learn way.
+You can use the same syntax as normal Mongoose (writing method chains), execept that you leave out the exec:

 A typical example of Mongoose syntax (backend):